 No wonder, as scope creep is one of the primary causes of project failure.
-Thousands, if not millions of project managers become victims of scope creep every year, too late to realize there are missing parts in their project equation.
+Countless project managers are affected by scope creep every year, too late to realize there are missing parts in their project equation.

 In fact, Forecast's survey has shown that 71% of all tasks are created after the project start date!

 But to every problem, there’s a solution.
 In this short guide, we’ll show you a few simple steps on how to prevent and control scope creep.

 - Top causes of scope creep in project management

 - How to avoid scope creep in 4 steps

 - Managing project scope creep with pricing

 What is scope creep?

 Let’s start with the basics.
 Scope creep, by definition, is nothing more than the new unexpected requirements brought to the table by stakeholders after all the sides have agreed on a certain project scope.

 PMBOK defines scope creep as the phenomenon of “adding features and functionality to the project scope without taking into account the effects it can have on time, costs, and resources.”
 In other words, scope creep is extra work that you did not initially plan to do, and work that is not reflected or included in the agreed scope of the project.